 Fiber gives plants their structure so all foods that come from plants contain some fiber, although some have more than others.
 Here are some top fiber-containing foods:

 - Legumes such as lentils, beans, and peas

 - Whole grains such as barley, oats, brown rice, and whole wheat products (bread, pasta, crackers)

 - Nuts, including almonds, peanuts, and pistachios

-- Whole wheat products such as bran flakes, shredded wheat, and other cereals
+- Whole wheat cereals such as bran flakes and shredded wheat

-- Fruits such as apples (with skin), pears (with skin), and bananas
+- Fruits such as apples (with skin), pears (with skin), oranges, and bananas

 - Berries such as blueberries, blackberries, and strawberries

-- Vegetables including broccoli, Brussel sprouts, and raw carrots
+- Vegetables including broccoli, Brussels sprouts, and carrots

 - Starchy vegetables such as corn and potatoes with skin

 The list of foods above might sound familiar if you’ve ever been given suggestions for a healthy, balanced diet!
 Examples of foods that do not contain much fiber include: animal products such as meat, fish, cheese, yogurt, and milk, highly processed foods such as white bread, chips, candy, and sugary foods and drinks.
-There are also products out there that have extra fiber added such as Fiber-One® granola bars and Activia® yogurt with fiber.
-While these can be a healthy part of a balanced diet, try to get your fiber mainly from natural plant sources.
+There are also products out there that have extra fiber added such as Fiber-One® bars and Activia® yogurt with fiber.
+While these products can be a healthy part of a balanced diet, try to get your fiber mainly from natural plant sources.

 How much fiber do I need?

-- Teen boys- should get between 25-31 grams of each day
+- Teen boys- should get about 31 grams of fiber each day

-- Teen girls- should get between 25-28 grams of fiber each day
+- Teen girls- should get about 26 grams of fiber each day

 How can you do this?
 It’s not as hard as you might think!
 Here is a sample day that would give you more than 30 grams of fiber: